 Why ‘A’ Students Work for ‘C’ Students and ‘B’ Students Work for the Government

 “Whenever you feel that some situation or some person is ruining your life, it is actually you who are ruining your life…Feeling like a victim is a perfectly disastrous way to go through life.
-If you just take the attitude that however bad it is in any way, it’s always your fault and you just fix it as best you can — the so-called “iron prescription” — I think that really works.” — Charlie Munger (on how to stop procrastinating)
+If you just take the attitude that however bad it is in any way, it’s always your fault and you just fix it as best you can — the so-called “iron prescription” — I think that really works.”
+Charlie Munger

 In 2012, I had a job teaching English that I didn’t much like.

-I had been thinking for months about getting serious and applying for others jobs, but didn’t.
+I had been thinking for months about getting serious about applying for others jobs but didn’t.

 You haven’t had 5 crappy jobs or 3 crappy relationships in a row.
 They did not happen to you.
 You happened to them.
-You are crappy at your job.
-You are crappy at your relationships.
+You are crappy at your job or you are crappy at your relationships.

 A few months earlier while I was working as English teacher, I had applied for one job that I really wanted and been turned down.

 The interviewer did me the favor of being honest about why.
 I believe his exact words were “You have no marketable skills.”